praveenande84/Target-Interview/01 My Self/About My Self.md

 ##### `Projects`

-during my fullstack training I have built many projects, like todoApp, wikipedia search Application, Instagram clone.
+during my fullstack training I have built many projects, like todoApp, wikipedia search Application, Instagram clone ...etc

-My favourite project is Instagram Clone It is developed by React JS

 currently I am learning MongoDB database...

-This is all about me.
+This is all about me sir.

 If you want to know more about me, I am very happy to share with you.